aws/copilot-cli/site/content/docs/developing/internal-albs.en.md

 ## Environment

 The internal load balancer is an environment-level resource, to be shared among other permitted services.
 When you run `copilot env init`, you can import some specific resources to support the ALB.
 For services with `https` capability, use the [`--import-cert-arns`](../commands/env-init.en.md#what-are-the-flags) flag to import the ARNs of your existing private certificates.
+If you'd like your ALB to have ingress from port 80 and/or port 443, use the [`--internal-alb-allow-vpc-ingress`](../commands/env-init.en.md#what-are-the-flags) flag; otherwise, by default, access to the internal ALB will be limited to only Copilot-created services within the environment.

 !!!info
     Today, Copilot will associate imported certs with an internal ALB *only if* the environment's VPC has no public subnets; otherwise, they will be associated with the default internet-facing load balancer.
 When initiating your environment, you may use the `--import-vpc-id` and `--import-private-subnets` flags to pass in your VPC and subnet IDs along with `--import-cert-arns`.
 For a more managed experience, you may use just the `--import-cert-arns` flag with `copilot env init`, then follow the prompts to import your existing VPC resources, opting out of importing public subnets.
 (Copilot's env config will soon have increased flexibility...stay tuned!)